ndriqimlahu/password-generator/README.md

 ### Features

 ✅ Generate strong and secure passwords

-✅ Password strength using a slider to ensure password length and security ✅ Password with customizable toggle settings
+✅ Password length by using a slider to ensure the high security

+✅ Password strength by using customizable toggle settings

 ✅ Designed to be user-friendly and easy to use

-✅ Responsive design for better user experience on different screen sizes ✅ It can be installed as a standalone application for desktop and mobile devices ✅ Supports PWA and can be used in Offline mode as well
+✅ Responsive design for better user experience on different screen sizes

+✅ It can be installed as a standalone application for desktop and mobile devices

+✅ Supports PWA and can be used in Offline mode as well

 ## Getting Started